coldeasy/py-sql-query/README.rst

 py-sql-query
 ============

-py-sql-query is a basic and pre-alpha SQL translation layer in python.
+py-sql-query is a basic SQL translation layer in python.
 You construct queries using mainly python constructs which later can be serialized to a SQL query.